 Dehydration and sudden cardiac events are potential running hazards.
-The Department of Physiotherapy at SKH shares ways to prevent these health hazards.
+The Department of Physiotherapy from Sengkang General Hospital (SKH) shares ways to prevent these health hazards.

 Continued from previous page.

 Dehydration negatively affects your running performance and slows your ability to recover.
 It increases muscle fatigue and exhaustion.

 Early signs of dehydration include increased thirst, nausea, dry mouth, and headache.
 It also reduces the amount of blood your heart pumps with each beat.

 Consequently, it decreases the amount of oxygenated blood delivered to your muscles resulting in less energy production and therefore reduced running pace.
 These effects are magnified in hot weather conditions.
 Maintaining a fast pace on a hot day becomes increasingly dangerous as you become progressively more dehydrated and this may lead to heat stroke.

 If you’re feeling light-headed, or experiencing cramps, chills and disorientation, these are signs of major dehydration.
 Do not wait for the symptoms to occur before drinking water.
 It will be too late!

 Always ensure that you are well hydrated before every run.
 The amount you need to drink varies depending on the condition, exercise intensity, metabolism, body size, and how much you perspire.
 Dr Pauline Leong, Head for the